Suleiman the Magnificent

 Urban Planning

-In conclusion, Suleiman the Magnificent was not merely a powerful sultan; he was the architect of Istanbul’s golden age.
+In conclusion, He was not merely a powerful sultan; he was the architect of Istanbul’s golden age.

 Even today, Istanbul bears the marks of his reign, a testament to one of the most glorious periods in its long and illustrious history.